1988 United States presidential election in New York

 The 1988 United States presidential election in New York took place on November 8, 1988, as part of the 1988 United States presidential election.
 Voters chose 36 representatives, or electors to the Electoral College, who voted for president and vice president.

 New York was won by Democratic Governor Michael Dukakis of Massachusetts with 51.62% of the popular vote over Republican Vice President George H. W. Bush of Texas, who took 47.52%, a victory margin of 4.10%.
 This result made New York roughly 12% more Democratic than the nation-at-large.
 Dukakis’ statewide victory is largely attributable to winning four of five boroughs of New York City overall with 66.2% of the vote.
-However, even though losing the city in a landslide, Bush's 32.8% share of the vote was a relatively respectable showing for a Republican in NYC, particularly in retrospect.
-In the 8 elections that have followed 1988, Republican presidential candidates have received only 17% to 24% of the vote in New York City.